How to Use a Pool Valve Actuator

 How Does a Pool Actuator Work?

-Diverter valves can be installed for a manual operation or automated one.
-With the manual operation, you will set the handle manually to close or open selected ports.
+Diverter valves can be installed for manual or automated operation.
+With manual operation, you will set the handle manually to close or open selected ports.
 With an automated operation, the valve actuator is mounted on the top of the valve and digitally controlled through a control box.
-Here’s an illustration of one.
+Here’s an illustration of one:

 Before moving forward, make sure you leave all necessary parts where they are for the proper running of the valve, such as gland nut, packing gland, etc.

-2. Install the mounting hardware on the valve but leave the bolts loose for now.
+After double-checking that the actuator and valve are positioned the same once again, install the mounting hardware on the valve.
 Mount the actuator to the valve and tighten all the nuts and bolts once the actuator screws have been placed.

-Ensure the power is off at the main power box location.
-Shutting the power off is crucial for safety reasons.
+Before you start messing with the wires, ensure the power is off at the main power box location.
+Shutting the power off is crucial for safety reasons!

 Types of Pool Valve Actuators